MKHyperlink/TargetXliffCreator/README.md

 ####Dependent module

 1. lxml
-If you have problem with install lxml module in MAC.
+If you have problem with install lxml module in Mac OS.
 Please trying run the commandline below:
 (Maybe needs sudo) `STATIC_DEPS=true pip install lxml`